Chart Color Schemes

 Gillieston Heights is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Gillieston Heights' cultural diversity was found to be below average.
-As of the census, 90.2% of its population were born in Australia, 92.8% were citizens, and 92.8% spoke English only at home.
-Christianity was the predominant religion, with 48.3% of people adhering to it.
+Gillieston Heights had a cultural diversity level below average, with 90.2% of its population born in Australia, 92.8% being citizens, and 92.8% speaking English only at home.
+Christianity was the predominant religion, accounting for 48.3%.
+The most significant overrepresentation was seen in the 'Other' category, comprising 1.1%, compared to Rest of NSW's 0.7%.

 Frequently Asked Questions - Diversity